Kill the Drive: Lady Karma and signing to Broken English Records (2011–present)

 In February 2011, bassist Nadav Rotem has decided to leave the band to focus on his other band Kids Insane and was replaced by Man Alive bassist Jonathan Shkedi.
 With Shkedi, the band flew to New York City in April 2011, to record their third studio album Lady Karma with producer John Naclerio, at Nada Recording Studio, where such bands as Polar Bear Club and The Audition have recorded.
 Recording took place between April 5–24, 2011.

 On October 30, 2011, the first song from the third album, "Apocalypse 101", was released for free streaming through SoundCloud.
 On November 11, 2011, the first official single from the album, "Monsters In My Bed", was released along with a music video.

 The album release show for Lady Karma took place on December 3, 2011, at the OzenBar in Tel Aviv.

 In February 2012, the band was signed by US label Broken English Records (Just Surrender, Asteria), making their third album Lady Karma available for the first time in the US, Canada and South America.
 The album was released on February 9, 2012, being the band's first album officially released outside of Israel and Japan.

 On March 6, 2012, it was announced that the band was signed by European label Fond of Life Records (This Is a Standoff, Failsafe) to release Lady Karma in Europe.

 On March 7, 2012, it was announced that drummer Gideon Berger will be joining Useless ID as their new drummer, following Jonathan Harpak's departure, though he will remain in both bands.

 On May 10, 2012, the band announced they will be shooting a music video for the second single off Lady Karma, "Apocalypse 101", over the weekend.
 The music video premiered on BlankTV on June 18, 2012.

 On December 29, 2012, the band played their final show for 2012, and last one with lead guitarist Or Yaakov, before his move to the United States, at the Wunderbar in Haifa, along with Kids Insane and Magnolia.

 On October 25, 2013, the band played their first show in almost a year, and their first with guitarist Roman Mishko of Chains of Past Decisions, who replaced Or Yaakov who was still out of the country.
 This followed the band going to a Japanese tour on November 1–4, 2013, supporting Useless ID.

+On March 7, 2023, after 8 years of inactivity, the band announced a one-off reunion show at the Tmuna Theater in Tel Aviv, Israel, along with Man Alive who also just came back last year from a period of 6 years of inactivity, playing sporadic shows.